nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop_medicationrequest.md

 #### Linking to an earlier order

-A medication request that is a repeat of an earlier request would be referenced within **priorPrescription**.
+A medication request that is a [re-supply medication request](explore_overview.html#re-supply-medication-request) based on a previous request referenced within **priorPrescription**.
 This would allow both the ePMA and pharmacy systems to logically link requests and add verification checks to flag any differences to the user.

-An order for the same medication but for a different dose can still be linked using **priorPrescription**.
-In this scenario it would be expected that the prescribing clinician provides [notes](develop_medicationrequest.html#notes) for the pharmacy to confirm the change in the medication request.

 #### Linking to an order that is being replaced